Payment Architect & Operator

 My Story

 I figured out how to move money when nobody else could.
 The feds made an example of me.
-I came out the other side building the exact same infrastructure — just in industries that are finally ready for it.
+I came out the other side and kept building — smarter, harder to kill, and in industries the world finally admits need real payment rails.

 The Poker Era